MSWS/FreakyEnchants/README.md

 allowworld_[world]_enchantment] - Returns whether or not a specific enchantment is allowed in the specified world (%fe_allowworld_world_excavation%)

-enchants - Returns a list of all enchantments separated by ,'s (%fe_enchants%)
+enchants - Returns a list of all enchantments separated by ,'s (%fe_enchants%) currency - Returns the currency type set in the config.yml